International Journal of Education and Development using ICT International Journal of Education and Development using ICT

 First level headings should be in bold upper case, and second level headings in bold upper and lower case.

-No footnotes please - instead use endnotes.
+No endnotes please - instead use footnotes.

 Photographs, maps, diagrams and other audio-visual aids are encouraged.
 Please include these in the text where and as they should appear.
 Please provide images in gif or jpeg formats.